imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 ### Tabular Results

--   {% include bc content='Measure...'%} Calls the {% include bc content='Analysis|Measure...'%} command in the main SNT dialog, allowing selection of specific measurements, with the ability to distinguish neurite compartments.
+-   {% include bc path='Measure...'%} Calls the {% include bc path='Analysis|Measure...'%} command in the main SNT dialog, allowing selection of specific measurements, with the ability to distinguish neurite compartments.
 If measuring multiple tracings, the table is sortable by column.
--   {% include bc content='Quick Measurements'%} Calls the {% include bc content='Analysis|Quick Measurements'%} command in the main SNT dialog, producing a table of summary statistics for the loaded reconstructions.
+-   {% include bc path='Quick Measurements'%} Calls the {% include bc path='Analysis|Quick Measurements'%} command in the main SNT dialog, producing a table of summary statistics for the loaded reconstructions.
--   {% include bc content='Save Table...'%} Saves all measurements computed during a session to a .csv file.
+-   {% include bc path='Save Table...'%} Saves all measurements computed during a session to a .csv file.

 <div align="left">